fwoeck/voice/README.md

 * Configuration is fully driven by Opscode Chef, so installation and customization is easy.
 * The platform can be automatically deployed to a Virtualbox VM for development end testing.
 * To get started, only a handful of options have to be set, no external SIP provider is required.
-* The supported languages and topics/skills can be freely chosen (sound samples required).
+* The supported languages and topics/skills can be freely changed (sound samples required).
 * The linux OS provides service supervision, firewall protection, logging and backup facilities.

 These are some of the core technologies in use: